 Like the rest of the Bible, Revelation is a spiritual book with many spiritual insights.
 It was never intended to be interpreted literally.
-So everything in this site provides meaning through “comparing spiritual things to spiritual”
+So everything in this book provides meaning through “comparing spiritual things to spiritual”.

 “Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things to spiritual.
 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.” ~ 1 Corinthians 2:13-14

 Revelation was written around the year AD 90, and it was the last book of the Bible that was written.
 It is a prophetic and spiritual book, received directly from Jesus Christ, having been first given to John while he was on the Island of Patmos (where he was banished while under persecution from Rome.)

 It is a book full of symbolic imagery, that can only be understood by studying the meaning of the symbolism, through a careful study of the rest of the Bible.
 Consequently, this study extensively references the rest of scripture to explain the meaning of Revelation.

 There are a number of ways to navigate the articles of this study:

 Or you could navigate by the category navigational links in the site main menu, or via links at the right or at the bottom.

 And here next is a navigational summary by chapter:

 The Apostle John is suffering persecution on the island of Patmos.
 There Jesus reveals himself as being in the midst of seven golden candlesticks which represent the seven churches.
 And he also has in his right hand seven Stars which represent the angel/messengers to the seven churches.
 John is instructed to send the Revelation message to these seven angel/messengers.